ZGeomantic/cosmos-checkers/courselog.md

 ```

-The default initialization sets the base token to stake, so to get it to be upawn
+in genesis.json, the default initialization sets the base token to stake, so to get it to be upawn
 ```
 docker run --rm -it \
     -v $(pwd)/docker/val-alice:/root/.checkers \